conorJChan/conorJChan.github.io/_posts/2018-10-19-Excited-About-Poop.md

 Conor finally pooped!

-This past week, Conor trouble pooping, going just once in the last 7 days.
+This past week, Conor had trouble pooping, going just once in the last 7 days.
 We were getting nervous about his lack of poop.

 Jasmine finished feeding Conor at 3:30 AM and his stomach was churning.
 We